 Octan is run by the imaginatively named, and evil, Lord Business.
 The alter ego of the uptight President Business, Lord Business seeks to take over the Lego Universe.
 He wants to stifle imagination and creativity as he believes it to be messy, wanting to capture all Master Builders to achieve his goal of a world of order and organisation.

-If you want your business ventures to be a success, e-Careers offers courses in business, leadership and management to push your knowledge to the next level, so you know what to invest and where to invest it!
-You can find more information here.
+If you want your business ventures to be a success, e-Careers offers business, leadership and management courses to push your knowledge to the next level, so you know what to invest and where to invest it!

 Choose any one from a HP Laptop, Fitbit Versa 2 or Apple Airpods*.*Special terms and conditions apply to certain courses.
 See product page for details.
 View Deals